The Radeon™ Memory Visualizer (RMV)¶

 Right-clicking on a snapshot in the table will show a context menu allowing the snapshot to be renamed or deleted.
+Snapshots can be renamed using any printable ASCII character, including spaces.
+Snapshot names are limited to 32 characters.
 Snapshots are saved back to the trace file so they can be viewed at a later date.

 Two or more snapshots can be selected in the table by holding down the shift key to select a range of snapshots or pressing Ctrl to select individual snapshots.
 If 2 snapshots are selected, right-clicking on the table while holding down the Ctrl key will display a context menu to allow them to be compared.
 Alternatively, the Compare snapshots button in the top right will become active.
 Clicking on either will jump to the Snapshot delta pane in the COMPARE tab.
 Alternatively, selecting 2 snapshots in the table and clicking on the COMPARE tab will do the same thing.
 The snapshots will be compared as base snapshot vs diff snapshot, where the base snapshot is the last (or highlighted) snapshot that was selected, and the diff snapshot is the first snapshot selected.
 If no snapshot is highlighted or the last snapshot was deselected (in the case where three snapshots are selected and one of those is deselected), the snapshots will be compared in the order they appear in the table.